tbranyen/diffhtml/README.md

 ##### Options

 This is an optional argument that can be passed to any diff method.
-Here you can specify if you'd like to opt into the WebWorker to offload calculates to increase performance.
 The `inner` property can only be used with the element method.

 - `inner` - Boolean that determines if `innerHTML` is used.
-- `enableWorker` - Boolean that determines if the WebWorker is utilized.

 ##### Diff an element with markup